galenmckinley/galenmckinley.github.io/publications.md

 ### Papers in Preparation

-Gloege, L., M. Yan,  T. Zheng and G.A.
+Fay, A. R., and G.A.
 McKinley.
+A regional data-based evaluation of model estimates of the modern ocean carbon sink, in prep.

-Improved quantification of ocean carbon uptake by using machine learning to merge global models and pCO2 data, in prep.
+Bennington, V. and G.A.
+McKinley.
+The response of the ocean carbon sink to emission mitigation, in prep.

 ### Thesis